klange/toaruos/README.md

 ### Running ToaruOS-NIH

-It is recommended that you run ToaruOS-NIH in an emulator - specific Qemu or VirtualBox, though some testing has been done in VMware Workstation (reasonable, but missing driver support) and Bochs (not recommended).
+It is recommended that you run ToaruOS-NIH in an emulator - specifically Qemu or VirtualBox, though some testing has been done in VMware Workstation (reasonable, but missing driver support) and Bochs (not recommended).

 #### QEMU